-Editor's note: The goal of the following feature, The EBM Toolbox, is to promote awareness of technology tools that can facilitate EBM processes, and provide advice on using those tools effectively.
-It is brought to you by the EBM Tools Network (www.ebmtools.org), a voluntary alliance of leading tool users, developers, and training providers to promote awareness, development, and effective use of technology tools for EBM in coastal and marine environments and the watersheds that affect them.
+Editor's note: The goal of The EBM Toolbox is to promote awareness of software tools for facilitating EBM processes, and to provide advice on using those tools effectively.
+It is brought to you by the EBM Tools Network (www.ebmtools.org), a voluntary alliance of leading tool users, developers, and training providers.

 The Danube River Basin covers parts of 19 countries in Europe, making it the world's most international river basin.
 In size it is also noteworthy: with a total area of 801,463 km2, it is Europe's second largest river basin.
 The ecosystems of the Danube River Basin - and, by extension, the Black Sea, into which the Danube drains - are highly valuable in environmental, economic, historical and social terms.
 But they are also subject to increasing pressure and significant pollution from agriculture, industry and cities.

 Editor's note: The link between watershed management and marine EBM is no better exemplified than in the case of Chesapeake Bay, on the east coast of the US.
 Significant efforts to improve the health of the Chesapeake over several decades have focused largely on reducing upstream pollution.
 So far, however, those efforts have been unsuccessful in returning the bay to good health (see box at the end of the following essay).

 Massachusetts passes ocean law

 Improved marine management is something to which most coastal nations aspire, and many have made commitments to EBM.
 When attempts to practice EBM are unsuccessful, the assumption is often that the "capacity" to practice it is lacking.
 Quick translation: there is not enough money available.